 %3Dhttps://www.mydemoapp.com/oauth-redirect&code=4/P7q7W91a-oMsCeLvIaQm6bTrgtp7&realmId=1231434565226279

-If your response endpoint renders an HTML page, any resources on that page will be able to see the authorization code in the URL.
-Scripts can read the URL directly, and all resources may be sent the URL in the Referer HTTP header.
-Carefully consider if you want to send authorization credentials to all resources on that page (especially third-party scripts such as social plugins and analytics).
-To avoid this issue, we recommend that the server first handle the request, then redirect to another URL that doesn’t include the response parameters.
+Note: If your response endpoint renders an HTML page, other resources on that page can see the authorization code in the URL.
+Scripts can read the URL directly, and all resources may be sent to the URL in the caller and Referer HTTP header.
+Carefully consider if you want to send authorization credentials this way.
+This is especially important for third-party scripts, such as social plugins and analytics.
+To avoid issues, we recommend the server first handle the request, then redirect to another URL that doesn’t include the response parameters.

 .NET